 Doctoral Dissertation Committee

-The Doctoral Dissertation Committee can be constituted once the ENSS student has declared his/her Doctoral Dissertation Advisor and no later than the second semester that the student has been in the program.
-All members of the Doctoral Dissertation Committee need to have UALR graduate faculty status.
-The committee will have a minimum of five members and a maximum of seven members.
-At least four members have to be ENSS program faculty.
-The committee can have one or more external members who are not ENSS program faculty.
-If the dissertation advisor and the doctoral student are affiliated with different tracks, it is required that at least one ENSS program faculty in the dissertation committee belong to the student’s track.
+The Doctoral Dissertation Committee can be constituted once the student has declared his/her doctoral dissertation advisor, and no later than the second semester that the student has been in the program.
+The committee will include a minimum of five members and a maximum of seven members.
+At least four members have to be Engineering Science and Systems program faculty.
+The committee can have one or more external members who are not Engineering Science and Systems program faculty.
+If the dissertation advisor and the doctoral student are affiliated with different tracks, it is required that at least one Engineering Science and Systems program faculty in the committee belong to the student’s track.